 Some people call them boomerang kids, others call them Kidults—whatever you call them, as parents we need to be prepared when our adult kids want to move home.
 We asked our Facebook Fans how they have dealt with adult children moving back home.
+Read their ideas below.

 Take our adult kid bail out polls here:

 Have your adult kids (older than 24) asked you for a financial bail-out?

 How much of a financial bailout have you given your adult kids?